cds-snc/bundle-size-tracker/README.md

 ## Why is it important?

-Bundles sizes are important when you design services that need to be zippy on 3G networks.
+Bundle sizes are important when you design services that need to be zippy on 3G networks.

 ## Table of Contents
 - [Requirements](#requirements)